rishiraj88/rishiraj88/README.md

 - Docker.

-## New Addition: a caching solution for semantic search and hybrid search, using Milvus (a powerful vector DB offering) for RAG
+## a caching solution for semantic search and hybrid search, using Milvus (a powerful vector DB offering) for RAG
 [RAG-Caching-with-Vector-database](https://github.com/rishiraj88/RAG-Caching-with-Vector-database/tree/main)

-built with:
+### built with:
 - Milvus (a powerful vector DB offering),
 - LangChain,
 - pandas, and